Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 Best Overall Proofreading Tool

-Grammarly provides detailed writing assistance in real-time and is the most well-known proofreading checker on the market.
+Grammarly provides detailed writing assistance in real-time and is the most well-known grammar checker on the market.
 It can be installed on a computer, smartphone, integrated into MS Word or Google Docs, and as a browser extension for Chrome.

 Free Plan Features: